ankrh/MCmatlab/README.md

 - `name` - A char array containing the name of the medium, used for the visualization.
 - `mua` - The absorption coefficient in units of 1/cm.
 - `mus` - The scattering coefficient in units of 1/cm.
-- `g` - The scattering anisotropy (the mean cosine to the scattering angle).
+- `g` - The scattering anisotropy (the mean cosine to the scattering angle), to be used in the Henyey-Greenstein phase function.
 It has no units.
+- `customPhaseFunc` - An alternative to specifying `g`.
+This is a char array that is a MATLAB-evaluateable expression that specifies the scattering phase function as a function of theta.
+This function does not need to be normalized.
 - `PY` - The power yield of fluorescence, that is, watts of fluorescence emitted relative to watts of excitation light absorbed.
 This field is mutually exclusive with `QY`.
 It has no units.
 - `QY` - The quantum yield of fluorescence, that is, photons of fluorescence emitted relative to excitation photons absorbed.
 This is related to the power yield through a factor of model.MC.lambda/model.FMC.lambda.
 This field is mutually exclusive with `PY`.
 It has no units.
 - `VHC` - The volumetric heat capacity of the medium in units of J/(cm^3 K).